aradbm/rps-model/readme.md

 2. **Model Training**:

-   - Run `python rps_simple_nn_model.py` or `python softmax_model.py` to train the model.
+   - Run `python rps_nn_model.py` or `python rps_softmax_model.py` to train the model.

 3. **Testing the Model**:
    - Execute `python test_model.py` to test the model on sample images from the `pics` subfolder.

-## Future Work
+## TODO:

-We plan to implement a more sophisticated model, such as a convolutional neural network, in our final project for improved accuracy in image classification tasks.
+We plan to implement a more advanced model, such as a convolutional neural network, in our final project for improved accuracy in image classification tasks.

 ## Contributors